sdsddsd1/mywayland/README.md

 Following the motto "It is easier to add stuff than to remove", I recommend
 a system reset and start from scratch.
 This way you have no unwelcomed packages
 to build against and error messages will point you to the right places to look
 at.
-Also check after each build if there is stuff which can be removed.
+Check after each build if there is stuff which can be removed.
+I also suggest
-I also suggest to compare the above packages, to the official ones.
-Mesa is pro-
+to compare the above packages to the official ones.
+Mesa is provided with
-vided with `libglvnd` and can be forked towards your own needs.
+`libglvnd` and can be forked towards your own needs.

 Note:The following expects  that `libxkbcommon` and `xkeyboard-config` are
      installed.